Into the West (miniseries): Episode 4: "Hell on Wheels"

 In December 1863, Clara Wheeler makes her journey to Omaha and finds her cousins, Daniel Wheeler (Lance Henriksen), his wife Esther (Jane E. Goold) and his children Robert (Warren Kole), Jackson (Glen Powell Jr.), Thomas (Kurt Sorenson) and Lilly (Mia Stallard).
 Daniel is pursuing the family trade as a wheelwright.
 He is not happy to see Clara (in the previous episode Samson mentioned that he never was on good terms with Daniel, although the reason is never revealed) and intends to send her away to the war-raged East, but he is persuaded by his wife and his son Robert to take Clara in, on the condition that Robert takes the sole responsibility for Clara.
+It is obvious that Clara is traumatized from the deaths of her family, but she is quickly comforted by Robert's caring presence.

 The race is on as the Central Pacific and Union Pacific Railroads lay down tracks across the U.S., bringing East and West together.
 Jacob Wheeler's son Abe joins the construction crew of the Central Pacific railroad, working east from Sacramento.
 Working conditions are hard, and many workers leave to prospect for gold in the Californian goldfields.
 Chinese workers ("Coolies") are brought in from San Francisco to supplement the work crews.
 Abe meets and befriends Chow-Ping Yen (Garrett Wang), and they work in difficult conditions into and through the Sierra Nevada.
 Chow-Ping saves Abe's life when he almost falls from a bosun's chair while setting dynamite to construct a shelf along a cliff face.

 In March 1864, while photographing California Governor Frederick Low, Ethan Biggs and his wife, Margaret Light Shines (Jacob's daughter), decide to see the Indian Territory, and they take a stagecoach to Denver.
 In Denver, they hear Colonel John Chivington (Tom Berenger) speak against the Indians and recruit for the Third Colorado Cavalry.
 Ethan and Margaret's stagecoach is ambushed by Cheyenne warriors after leaving Denver.
 The other passengers are killed, but they are captured by Roman Nose (Rod Rondeaux) and taken to the camp of Black Kettle.
 Although the Cheyenne are hostile at first, Ethan and Margaret demonstrate their photographic equipment to the curious Cheyenne, and come to appreciate the Indian's hospitality.